FARM FELLOWSHIP

 Feed the Homeless

-Our vegetables and eggs make their way to a kitchen that prepares nearly 1000 meals/ week for the homeless in Burlington, Vermont).
+Our vegetables, meat, and eggs make their way to a kitchen that prepares meals for people experiencing food insecurity in Burlington, Vermont.
 We believe Biblical view of justice involves working to make whole what’s been broken.

 Foster Community